-11(2) In the event that delivery cannot be effected in terms of section 11(1) (a) to (e) above, then by fixing it to or placing it in a conspicuous place, on the Property or Premises to which it relates.
+12(2) In the event that delivery cannot be effected in terms of section 11(1) (a) to (e) above, then by fixing it to or placing it in a conspicuous place, on the Property or Premises to which it relates.

-12. SETTLEMENT OF ACCOUNT
+13. Settlement of Account

-12(1) An amount tendered as payment against a Municipal Account will, if not representative of the full balance of such account on date of payment, be deemed not to be accepted a full and final payment of the amount due and payable on that date or any future date, unless so authorized by the Chief Financial Officer in writing.
+13(1) An amount tendered as payment against a Municipal Account will, if not representative of the full balance of such account on date of payment, be deemed not to be accepted a full and final payment of the amount due and payable on that date or any future date, unless so authorized by the Chief Financial Officer in writing.